 Other educationists – “Inclusive education is that education during which general students and special students get an education along with the same faculty with no discrimination.”

 Features of Inclusive Education

-Following are the salient features of inclusive education:
+The following are the salient features of inclusive education:

-- Inclusive education is such education under which physically handicapped children and normal children together take education in normal class.
+- Inclusive education is such education under which physically handicapped children and normal children together take education in a normal class.
 Some more assistance is provided to handicapped children.
 Thus inclusive education is a practical solution to the anti-segregation of children with disabilities.

 - It is not a substitute for the exclusive.
 Inclusive education is a complement to specialized education.
 Sometimes very few physically challenged children can be admitted to an inclusive educational institution.
 Seriously, handicapped children who take education in specialized educational institutions, after acquiring communication and other talents, they can also get admission in coordinated schools.

 - The format of this education has been given so that the handicapped child gets equal education opportunities and they can live their life by becoming self-reliant like other people in the society.

 - Provides a less restrictive and more effective environment to disabled children so that they can live like normal children.

 - It is helpful at every level of society in creating a healthy social environment and relationship between the disabled and normal children in society.
 It minimizes the distance between each others in society and provides a feeling of mutual cooperation.